-Genomics and Gene Editing: Exploring Breakthroughs in Treatment Modalities, Therapeutic Interventions, and Ethical Considerations in Precision Medicine
+Genomics & Gene Editing: Advancing Treatment Modalities, Therapeutics, and Precision Medicine

 Genomics and gene editing have ushered in breakthroughs in treatment modalities, therapeutic interventions, and precision medicine.
 Let’s explore these advancements and the ethical considerations associated with them: